josiahtripp/raylib-example/README.md

 Raylib requires the opengl library to link properly

-To install on linux: `sudo apt-get install mesa-utils`
+To install on linux: `sudo apt-get install mesa-utils freeglut3-dev` *The CS1 machines already have this library installed

 ## Compiling